-Students will build algebraic skills working with linear, polynomial, rational and radical expressions and equations.
+Students will build algebraic skills working with linear, polynomial, expressions and equations.
 The course particularly emphasizes graphs and equations of lines, factoring techniques, and methods of solving quadratic equations.
 The mathematics department recommends that the prerequisite not be more than two years old.
 If the prerequisite is more than two years old, then the recommendation is that the course placement exam be taken or the prerequisite be retaken to ensure the success of the student.
+Prerequisite: Placement test only